LeonardoZ/jdbc-dsl/README.md

             .execute()
 ```

-### Transactions
+# Transactions
 A transaction is a atomic operation.
-To use Transactions in JDBC-DSL you need to follow a imposed structure by the JdbcApi, as the exemple shows:
+To use Transactions in JDBC-DSL you need to follow a imposed structure by the JdbcApi, as the example shows:
 ```java
     JdbcDsl.transaction(factory)
         .doInTransaction(new TransactionArea() {